Kettlebell Swing | The Perfect Exercise

 This, I think you’ll agree, is an impressive range of muscle groups.
 Especially considering that they are all simultaneously activated when performing one simple exercise.

-Do You Dare Pit Yourself Against The 10,000 repetition Kettlebell Swing Challenge?
+Do you dare take on the 10,000 repetition Kettlebell Swing Challenge?

 However, the number of muscles used explodes when we make a couple of minor modifications.
 One modification is to add a squat at the end of the downward phase of the swing.
 By doing so the quadriceps are brought into action which causes a cascade of stimulation culminating in a chest-clutching cardiovascular burn.

-The second method of modifying the kettlebell swing is where we propel the bell, in an explosive, plyometric-style movement high above our head.
-This not only amps the intensity of the movement but it also actively engages the deltoids and upper pectorals.
+The second method of modifying the kettlebell swing is where we propel the bell above the head.
+This not only amps the intensity of the movement but also actively engages the deltoids and upper pectorals.
 Amongst CrossFit enthusiasts this modification is called an ‘American’ swing, whereas the traditional movement, where the bell comes level with the chin, is called the ‘Russian’ version.
-For the record, this pure poppycock for the kettlebell swing, regardless if you bolt-on the extension or not, is all Russian.
+For the record, this pure poppycock for the kettlebell swing, regardless if you bolt on the extension or not, is all Russian.

-The kettlebell swing is a beast as it stands.
-But with the modifications outlined above the exercise transforms into a monster.
-It’s for this reason, and a few others besides, why I advise people looking to build a home gym to start with a competition kettlebell.
+The kettlebell swing is an effective exercise as it stands.
+But with the modifications outlined above swinging can stimulate many more muscle groups.
+It’s for this reason, and a few others besides, that I advise people looking to build a home gym to start with a competition kettlebell.

 When you first begin to master the swing it is advisable to focus on the traditional movement (explained in detail below).

 Once you have developed the requisite technical skill and lifting confidence to perform multiple repetitions, you should incorporate the swing into your weekly training regime.
 There’s no hard and fast rule regarding how kettlebell exercises should be applied.
-I often use the kettlebell extemporaneously, bolting a set of 50 swings or snatches on the end of row or run.
+For example, you could bolt a set of 50 swings or snatches on the end of row or run session.

 However, such an extempore approach is not ideal for the beginner.
 Thus, I recommend a minimum of two short kettlebell sessions each week, perhaps on a Monday and Friday.
 When you have ‘learnt your way around the kettlebell’ increase either the duration or number of sessions.